timm/tested/docs/onScript.md

 ACTIONS:
 ]]
 ```
+Note the hook from here to the above library
+- at start up, my code runs eg[`the.go`]
+- before running any demo, my code resets the seed to the value of `the.seed`.

-The  parser is simple (using some regular expression captures):
+The  parser is simple (if you understand  regular expression captures):

 ```lua
 function settings(s,    t)